angular/angular/aio/aio-builds-setup/docs/vm-setup--start-docker-container.md

 ## Example
+The following command would do the following:
+1. Start a docker container based on the previously created `foobar-builds` docker image.
+2. Alias the docker container as `foobar-builds-1` (so it can be references in subsequent docker commands).
-The following command would start a docker container based on the previously created `foobar-builds` docker image, alias it as 'foobar-builds-1' and map predefined directories on the host VM to be used by the container for accessing secrets and SSL certificates and keeping the build artifacts and logs;
+3. Map predefined directories on the host VM to be used by the container for accessing secrets and TLS certificates and keeping the build artifacts and logs.
-and will map the source scripts from the host to the container.
+4. Map the source scripts from the host to the container (for debugging purposes).

 ```
 sudo docker run \